gtk-rs/gtk4-rs/book/src/gobject_properties.md

 If this does not apply for your program you might want to use [`try_property`](http://gtk-rs.org/gtk-rs-core/stable/latest/docs/glib/object/trait.ObjectExt.html#tymethod.try_property) and [`try_set_property`](http://gtk-rs.org/gtk-rs-core/stable/latest/docs/glib/object/trait.ObjectExt.html#tymethod.try_set_property) instead.

 Properties can not only be accessed via getters & setters, they can also be bound to each other.
-Let us see how that would look like for two `Switch` instances.
+Let's see how that would look like for two `Switch` instances.

 <span class="filename">Filename: listings/gobject_properties/3/main.rs</span>